SkylineCommunications/dataminer-docs-connectors/connector/doc/Skyline_EPM_Platform.md

 - **Skyline Platform EPM DOCSIS WM**: Creates compatible files regarding the passives available within the DOCSIS infrastructure.
 - **Skyline Platform EPM GPON WM**: Creates compatible files regarding the passives available within the GPON infrastructure and the KAFKA OLT KPIs.

-### Redundancy

-There is no redundancy defined.

 ### Thresholds Settings

 In the threshold tables, you can define limits for each polled modulation.
 Two threshold tables are available: one for upstream and one for downstream.

 These tables will serve as a multiple set function for all CCAP and CM collectors.
-Once the 'Apply' button is pressed, the table settings will be applied to the active elements.
+Once the *Apply* button is clicked, the table settings will be applied to the active elements.

 These are the available Key Performance Indicators (KPIs) for setting upstream thresholds: